Poha Kea Point 4

 No remark provides evidence of a car wash station or auto-wash area.
 The listings focus on parking and garages, which does not support this feature.

 Clubhouse access is strongly confirmed for this community.
-The remarks directly say the clubhouse is 'enjoyed for meetings or hosting a gathering,' which is consistent across multiple listings.
+The remarks directly say the "clubhouse" is used for meetings or hosting gatherings, which is consistent with a shared amenity.

 No analysis available

 There is no direct evidence of a dedicated dog park in the remarks.
-The listings consistently say 'pet-friendly,' but that is not the same as a dog park, so this appears to be an MLS overcheck rather than a real shared amenity.
+The listings consistently say "pet-friendly" and mention places for pets to roam, but that is not the same as a dog park, so this appears to be an incorrect MLS amenity if checked.

 No analysis available